 9. All Students must complete 15 credit hours offered from the History & Literature/Theory/Criticism (HLTC) sequence, and 15 credit hours offered from the Performance Studies/Practice (PSP) sequence.
 The total number of courses taken in the HLTC and PSP sequences combined is 30.
 Courses approved for HLTC credit include:

-THFM 7660 Theatre/Performance History: Ancients–16th Century (may be repeated when topic changes)
+THFM 7660 Theatre and Performance History: Ancients–16th Century (May be repeated when topic changes)

-THFM 7670 Theatre/Performance History: 17th Century–21st Century (may be repeated when topic changes)
+THFM 7670 Theatre and Performance History: 17th–21st Century (May be repeated when topic changes)

 THFM 7720 Critical Traditions in Theatre/Performance I